 Stanhope is a very small borough located in the state of New Jersey.
 With a population of 3,410 people and three constituent neighborhoods, Stanhope is the 371st largest community in New Jersey.

 Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Stanhope is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Stanhope is a borough of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Stanhope who work in office and administrative support (14.81%), management occupations (14.29%), and sales jobs (10.76%).
+Overall, Stanhope is a borough of sales and office workers, service providers, and managers.
+There are especially a lot of people living in Stanhope who work in office and administrative support (14.90%), management occupations (13.95%), and sales jobs (9.74%).

+Stanhope is a somewhat ethnically-diverse borough.
 The people who call Stanhope home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Stanhope residents report their race to be White, followed by Asian.
-Important ancestries of people in Stanhope include Italian, German, English, and Polish.
+Important ancestries of people in Stanhope include Irish, German, Polish, and English.

 The most common language spoken in Stanhope is English.
 Other important languages spoken here include Spanish and Polish.